Species Introduction

 ✓ Expert Tip

-Research the natural habitat of Oscars to create a more enriching environment that encourages natural behaviours.
+Research the natural habitats of Oscars to create a more enriching environment that caters to their behaviours.